jd28/Solstice/docs/game.rst

 .. data:: OnObjectRemovedFromCache

-  This signal is called when an object is removed fromt the cache.
+  This signal is called when an object is removed from the cache.
 Note that PCs are never removed from the cache.

 .. data:: OnUpdateEffect